 Pay by check or cash at the February meeting,

 Send a check to EDCF, PO Box 1388, Placerville, Ca. 95667 by the end of February.
-Please: make check payable to EDCF and put Sierra Renaissance Society on the memo line,
+Please make check payable to EDCF and put Sierra Renaissance Society on the memo line,

 Or go to the EDCF website and pay by credit card.
 The URL is listed below.